Context and Objectives

 Designing a flood risk management strategy with the most accurate information available is thus an urgent priority, especially for the low-lying areas of the East Demerera region.
 The government of Guyana has already worked with the World Bank on the Guyana Flood Risk Management Project (GY-FRMP) to address priority flood risk management interventions.

-The present technical assistance, which is financed by the European Union-funded Caribbean Regional Resilience Building Facility, managed by the Global Facility for Disaster Reduction and Recovery (GFDRR), will be building climate and flood resilience in the Georgetown metropolitan area and expansion zones, and by reducing flood risk within the Liliendaal and Ogle drainage basins.
-It will also support routine inspection and maintenance of existing drainage systems and strengthen Guyana’s hydrometeorological, flood forecasting and early warning systems, as well as Guyana’s overall Disaster Risk Management capacities.
+The present technical assistance, which is financed by the European Union-funded Caribbean Regional Resilience Building Facility, managed by the Global Facility for Disaster Reduction and Recovery (GFDRR), is building climate and flood resilience in the Georgetown metropolitan area and expansion zones by reducing flood risk within the Liliendaal and Ogle drainage basins.
+It is also supporting routine inspection and maintenance of existing drainage systems while strengthening Guyana’s hydrometeorological, flood forecasting and early warning systems, as well as Guyana’s overall Disaster Risk Management capacities.